 Performs related work as required.

-Masters of Library and Information Sciences (MLIS) from an ALA accredited school or a Master's Degree in a related field.
+Masters of Library and Information Sciences (MLIS) from an ALA accredited school or a Master's Degree in a related field of Youth or Family Services, including but not limited to, early literacy, childhood development, or education.

 An equivalent combination of education, experience, and training which provides the required knowledge, skills, and abilities may be considered in meeting the minimum qualifications.